First published in June 2019, updated in February 2021.

-The coalition of 6 male lions first appeared in March 2006, when they claimed territory of their own by force.
+The coalition of six male lions first appeared in March 2006, when they claimed territory of their own by force.
 Usually, lions are quiet when entering a new area, but the Mapogo clan moved in with great dominance and power, roaring loudly and killing the males from the area with ease.

-For rangers and trackers, the idea of a 6 member coalition was extremely rare, and in the years to come, they witnessed the most relentless reign for power and dominance known to the lion population.
+For rangers and trackers, the idea of a six member coalition was extremely rare, and in the years to come, they witnessed the most relentless reign for power and dominance known to the lion population.

 The lion coalition was allegedly named after a South African security company, Mapogo A Mathamaga Security.
 No longer in operation, the Mapogo A Mathamaga was known for its intense and often brutal forms of dealing with criminals.

-Names of the Mapogo Lions
+Mapogo Lions Names

 - Makulu (the leader),